Chenxi0106/AWS-SAA-C02-Study-Guide/README.md

 ## Elastic Network Interfaces (ENI)

 ### ENI Simplified:
-An elastic network interface is a networking component that represents a virtual network card.
-When you provision a new instance, there will be an ENI attached automatically and you can create and configure additional network interfaces if desired.
-When you move a network interface from one instance to another, network traffic is redirected to the new instance.
+ENI: virtual network card[ip,security group, MAC address] attached to the EC2 there will be an ENI attached automatically and you can create and configure additional network interfaces if desired.
+When you move a network interface from one instance to another, network traffic is redirected to the new instance. deteched or attach to different EC2 in one AZ one EC2 can have multiple ENI

 ### ENI Key Details:
 - ENI is used mainly for low-budget, high-availability network solutions
 - However, if you suspect you need high network throughput then you can use Enhanced Networking ENI.
 - Enhanced Networking ENI uses single root I/O virtualization to provide high-performance networking capabilities on supported instance types.
-SR-IOV provides higher I/O and lower throughput and it ensures higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
-SR-IOV does this by dedicating the interface to a single instance and effectively bypassing parts of the Hypervisor which allows for better performance.
+SR-IOV provides higher I/O and lower throughput and it ensures higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies. （SR-IOV）
 - Adding more ENIs won’t necessarily speed up your network throughput, but Enhanced Networking ENI will.
 - There is no extra charge for using Enhanced Networking ENI and the better network performance it provides.
 The only downside is that Enhanced Networking ENI is not available on all EC2 instance families and types.
 - You can attach a network interface to an EC2 instance in the following ways: